Cydonianknights/NICE-DNB-DATA-Challenge/README.md

 # NICE-DNB-DATA-Challenge
-Use non-financial data to forecast bankruptcy of firms
+##### Purpose of the Project: Use non-financial data to forecast bankruptcy of firms

+##### Due to the rules and regulations of competition, the original dataset can not be shared.